Eddie Romero: Career

+As a teenager, Romero wrote the screenplay to Gerardo de León's 1941 film Ang Maestra, and was briefly the editor-in-chief of the Negros Chronicle War News in the same year, with future screenwriter Cesar J. Amigo and future Dumaguete City mayor Jose Pro.
+Teves as part of his staff.

 Romero was named National Artist of the Philippines in 2003, and his body of work delved into the history and politics of his country.
 His 1976 film Ganito Kami Noon…Paano Kayo Ngayon?, set at the turn of the 20th century during the revolution against the Spaniards and, later, the American colonizers, follows a naive peasant through his leap of faith to become a member of an imagined community.
 Aguila situated a family's story against the backdrop of Filipino history, while Kamakalawa explored the folklore of prehistoric Philippines.
 Banta ng Kahapon, his "small" political film, was set against the turmoil of the late 1960s, tracing the connection of the underworld to the corrupt halls of politics.
 His 13-part series Noli Me Tangere brought Philippine national hero José Rizal's novel to a new generation of viewers.

-Romero co-produced one of the earliest Filipino horror films, the 1959 Terror Is a Man, which was directed by his friend and fellow director Gerardo de Leon, with whom he would later co-direct other films.
+Romero co-produced the 1959 horror film Terror Is a Man, which was directed by his friend and fellow director Gerardo de Leon, with whom he would later co-direct other films.
 Romero directed some critically acclaimed war films in the early 1960s, such as Lost Battalion (1960), The Raiders of Leyte Gulf (1963) and The Walls of Hell (1964).
 Along with Filipino-language (Tagalog language) films, he made English-language films that became cult classics, like Black Mama, White Mama, Beast of the Yellow Night, The Woman Hunt, Beyond Atlantis and The Twilight People and worked with American actors like John Ashley and Pam Grier.

 Romero's films, the National Artist citation stated, "are delivered in an utterly simple style – minimalist, but never empty, always calculated, precise and functional, but never predictable."
 Quentin Tarantino drew on Twilight People as an inspiration for his "grindhouse" homages.

 Romero is especially known to horror film fans for his three "Blood Island" films from the late 1960s - Brides of Blood (1968), The Mad Doctor of Blood Island (1969) and Beast of Blood (1970), which he directed, co-produced by "Hemisphere Pictures" (which was composed of Romero, Kane W. Lynn and Irwin Pizor).
 Romero later called his American-financed "cult" films – including the "Blood Island" series – "the worst things I ever did".
 When the kung fu craze started in the 1970s, Romero turned his back on the international market for Filipino films which he had virtually created.
 After 1976, he made smaller, more personal "art" films in Filipino.

+The Cultural Center of the Philippines 'Cine Icons' honored Romero with free film screening of Aguila on April 3, 1 p.m. at the GSIS Theater.